cloudbytestorage/historic-data-analysis/README.md

 > For example, CPU0, CPU1 stats can be provided in the same file, but not CPU0 and Disk0.

-The input(csv) file format is as shown below:
+A sample input file format (csv) is as shown below:
 ```

 Date, Timestamp, EntityName, Param1, Param2, Param3, Param4, ...